 I see a lot of women wear the La Sportiva Solution as well as children.
 The women’s shoes come with a smaller size.
 There is also a similar version of La Sportiva Solution for men.

 The lace-up shoes fit most people and especially if you have broad feet like my husband.
 He loves his shoes which are lace-up shoes – Scarpa Men’s Instinct.
 However, they are inconvenient to slip on and off when you are moving from climbing route to another.
 The price varies from $95 to $154 on Amazon.

 The velcro shoes are convenient to slip on and off.
 I definitely prefer the velcro fastening.
 I am a little lazy to lace in and out at every climb.
 Because my feet are narrow, it is easier to find a good fit in the velcro style.
 My husband has a harder time fitting in the velcro shoes because of his broad feet.

 Slippers are also called slip-on.
-They have an elastic closure systems with softer rubber and of course with the ease of slipping on and off.
-They generally stretches over time with being comfortable at first then less precise over a period of time.
-The slippers are comfortable shoes for long day of climbing and great for cracks.
+They have an elastic closure system with a softer rubber and of course with the ease of slipping on and off.
+They generally stretch over time with being comfortable at first then less precise over a period of time.
+The slippers are comfortable shoes for a long day of climbing and great for cracks.

 The price for a pair of Evolve Addict on Amazon is from $99 to $100.

 For climbing shoes, I wear one to a half size smaller than my natural shoe size depending on the brand.
 The climbing shoes generally come in different formats for the sizes such as European (EU), UK, USA (men), USA (lady).
 To give you a little bit of reference on the sizing, my La Sportiva Solution size is UK – 2½, EU – 35, USA (men) – 3½, and USA (lady) – 4½.
 My natural shoe size is 5 to 5½ depending on the brand of shoes.